 Are you a Special Constable/Volunteer?

 Some forces have dedicated entry programmes for people who already volunteer.
-Even if your chosen force doesn’t, your commitment and experience will be valued.
+Your commitment and experience will be valued.

 Want to volunteer as a Special Constable?

-You don’t always need to join straight into paid roles.
 You can volunteer as a Special Constable, where you’ll undertake the same training as a regular paid Police Constable, while committing to a minimum of four hours a week.
-Find out more about what’s involved.

 Ready to apply?